 Highlights From 2019

 Circular City Week New York 2019 is concluded.
 Thank you to everyone who participated and shared their stories during the week.
-We look forward to seeing you again in the spring of 2020.

 If you missed out on some of the events, or want to re-watch your favorite speaker, the recorded events are available on this page.
 The extensive photo gallery provides picture from the 30+ events and 70+ speakers which took the stage during Circular City Week.